 - Nutritional issues

-Splenic vein thrombosis is seen in 19 % of patients with pancreatitis.
-Uncomplicated cases usually achieve resolution in 3—7.
-Evidence exists to say that there is a definite increased risk of carcinoma seen in patients affected by hereditary pancreatitis.
-Poor prognosis is also reflected by the presence of associated conditions, such as underlying systemic disease and trauma.
+Splenic vein thrombosis occurs in 19% of patients with pancreatitis.
+Uncomplicated cases usually achieve resolution in 3–7 weeks.
+Evidence suggests an increased risk of carcinoma in patients with hereditary pancreatitis.
+A poor prognosis is also present with associated conditions, such as underlying systemic disease and trauma.

-Children with acute pancreatitis are usually hospitalized for about one week.
-Infants and toddlers who develop acute pancreatitis might be hospitalized for up to three weeks.
-The estimated cost of pediatric acute pancreatitis in the United States is around $ 52 million per year.
+Children with acute pancreatitis are usually hospitalized for approx. 1 week.
+Infants and toddlers who develop acute pancreatitis might be hospitalized for up to 3 weeks.
+The estimated cost of pediatric acute pancreatitis in the United States is approx. $52 million per year.

 Prevention of Pancreatitis in Children

-Pancreatitis can be prevented if the known etiology is addressed in a timely manner.
-Also, a low-fat diet helps to prevent recurrent acute episodes.
+Pancreatitis can be prevented if the known etiology is promptly addressed.
+Moreover, a low-fat diet helps to prevent recurrent acute episodes.

 Summary of Pancreatitis in Children

-Pancreatitis reflects inflammation of the pancreas and can be acute episodic in nature or slow indolent in nature as chronic pancreatitis.
-Even though pancreatitis is more common in adults, the incidence of pediatric pancreatitis is definitely on a rise.
-Pancreatitis cripples an individual and has severe repercussions on the quality of life issues; hence, a thorough knowledge and early care to prevent, detect and treat pediatric pancreatitis is a must.
+Pancreatitis represents inflammation of the pancreas and can be acute or slow and indolent, such as in chronic pancreatitis.
+Although pancreatitis is more common in adults, the incidence of pediatric pancreatitis is increasing.
+Pancreatitis has a severe negative impact on the quality of life; hence, thorough knowledge and early care to prevent, detect, and treat pediatric pancreatitis are essential.

 Cumulative scoring systems

-There are many cumulative scoring systems based on a multitude of investigations, clinical signs, symptoms and laboratory investigations and imaging studies which have been formulated over the years to ultimately grade the severity of pancreatitis.
-The severity of pancreatitis is the most pivotal deciding factor about the treatment and subsequent prognosis.
-None of these systems enjoy unprecedented supremacy over the other.
+Cumulative scoring systems based on, clinical signs, symptoms, and laboratory investigations, and imaging studies have been developed to grade the severity of pancreatitis.
+The severity of pancreatitis is the most important determining factor regarding treatment and subsequent prognosis.
+None of the scoring systems are superior over the others.

-The chief etiologies that are ultimately responsible for setting up pancreatitis are duct obstruction, acinar cell injury and defective intracellular transport.
-All these pathologies end in the vicious cycle of cell injury, inappropriate activation of pancreatic enzymes and inflammation with destruction of the pancreas.
-While gallstones cause duct obstruction, alcohol affects acinar cells and dysregulates the intracellular transport machinery.
+The chief etiologies of pancreatitis are duct obstruction, acinar cell injury, and defective intracellular transport, all of which lead to a vicious cycle of cell injury, inappropriate activation of pancreatic enzymes, and inflammation with destruction of the pancreas.
+While gallstones cause duct obstruction, alcohol affects acinar cells and deregulates the intracellular transport machinery.

 Treatment depends on severity.
-While treatment of acute pancreatitis is often symptomatic and conservative with painkillers and hydration forming the mainstay of the treatment, severe necrotic pancreatitis often calls for surgical intervention.
+While the treatment of acute pancreatitis is often symptom-based and conservative with painkillers and hydration forming the mainstay of treatment, severe necrotic pancreatitis often requires surgical intervention.
 The latter is invariably associated with high morbidity and mortality.
-Diet care, enzyme supplementation, and prevention of further bouts are also essential elements of the management of pancreatitis.
+Dietary changes, enzyme supplementation, and prevention of further bouts are also essential in the management of pancreatitis.

-Pancreatitis is often associated with complications such as splenic vein thrombosis, sepsis, and pseudocyst formation.
-Pancreatitis takes a heavy toll on the quality of life of an individual.
+Pancreatitis is often associated with complications, such as splenic vein thrombosis, sepsis, and pseudocyst formation.
+Pancreatitis markedly affects the quality of life.